The six principal lines of the Buenos Aires subway each have a unique vibe, much like the 38 neighborhoods of the city.

-There aren’t as many performers on this line as the others, but after the C line this is the route where you are most likely to share a ride with a teenager blasting cumbia music from a transistor radio.
+There aren’t as many performers on this line as the others, but after the C line this is the route where you are most likely to share a ride with a teenager blasting cumbia music from a radio.

-Stops of Interest
+Line E: Stops of Interest

 One stop that will make it onto the radar of tango aficionados is Boedo, where there are some traditional milongas and Café Margot, run by the same people who run San Telmo’s popular establishments, El Federal and La Poesia.

 The artwork on the walls of the E’s stations is also worth a look, each station has murals that tell the story of a period in Argentine history.